AravindKurapati/TCGA-Lung-Inception-NYU-HPC/README.md

 # TCGA Lung Cancer Classification using InceptionV3 on NYU HPC

+Built as part of my MS CS work at NYU, running on NYU's HPC cluster.

+I got really into computational pathology during my time at NYU Langone.
+This repo extends that direction.
+I took the HPL framework (a really cool SSL-based approach for histopathology)

+Spoiler: InceptionV3 gets to ~78% accuracy but struggles on AUC (~0.65) and honestly that gap tells an interesting story about what SSL embeddings do and don't preserve.
+The "Learnings" section below gets into it.

+This was also my first time wrangling multi GPU jobs on an HPC cluster, which was its own adventure.

 ## Overview

-This repository implements a deep learning pipeline for classifying lung cancer subtypes — **LUAD (Lung Adenocarcinoma)** vs **LUSC (Lung Squamous Cell Carcinoma)** — from histopathology whole-slide images (WSIs) using a modified **InceptionV3** model trained on self-supervised tile embeddings, running on NYU's HPC cluster.
+This repository implements a deep learning pipeline for classifying lung cancer subtypes - **LUAD (Lung Adenocarcinoma)** vs **LUSC (Lung Squamous Cell Carcinoma)**  from histopathology whole-slide images (WSIs) using a modified **InceptionV3** model trained on self-supervised tile embeddings, running on NYU's HPC cluster.

 It builds upon the **Histomorphological Phenotype Learning (HPL)** framework introduced in: